chromium/pdfium/README.md

 By default, the entire project builds with C++17.

+By default, PDFium expects to build with a clang compiler that provides additional chrome plugins.
+To build against a vanilla one lacking these, one must set
+`clang_use_chrome_plugins = false`.

 When complete the arguments will be stored in `<directory>/args.gn`, and GN will automatically use the new arguments to generate build files.
 Should your files fail to generate, please double-check that you have set